scarletbright/avalanche-docs/docs/v1.0/en/tools/avalanche.js/send-coins.md

 # Tutorial &mdash; Sending An Asset

-This example sends an asset in the XChain to a single recipient.
+This example sends an asset in the X-Chain to a single recipient.
 The first step in this process is to create an instance of Avalanche connected to our Avalanche Platform endpoint of choice.

 ```js
 import {